procedure1/AutoBS/README.md

 ## Installation

-- You can install this mod using BSManager or ModAssistant (coming soon).
+- Install this mod by downloading `AutoBS.dll` from the Releases tab: https://github.com/procedure1/autobs/releases and placing it in the `Plugins/` directory of your modded Beat Saber installation.
-- Or install this mod manually by downloading `AutoBS.dll` from the Releases tab: https://github.com/procedure1/autobs/releases and placing it in the `Plugins/` directory of your modded Beat Saber installation.
+- COMING SOON: You can install this mod using BSManager or ModAssistant.
 - Requires `CustomJSONData` mod (also via BSManager or ModAssistant)
 - Recommended: install Kylemc's `Mapping Extensions` mod if you want full wall customization.
 - Aeroluna's `Technicolor` mod is awesome with 360fyer